Mia-Y-Kelly/School/README.md

-To store stuff for school
+To store current program for school.